ZG4RBU/Archiver/README.md

 # Archiver
-Save youtube videos offline as html file.
-Archiver can also be used as OSINT tool to better visualize the saved contents.
+Save youtube videos offline as html files.

 ![archiver_thumbnail](https://i.imgur.com/4PjU7B2.png)

+## Use Cases
+- download youtube videos that may get deleted later, in my case its music videos.
+- Archiver can also be used as an OSINT tool to visualize gathered info better.

 ## Prerequisites
 1. Python 3.6+